 One of the most noticeable features of this historic building is its graceful clock tower.
 Also, the fountain which once graced the center of the former Telok Ayer Market, is now at Raffles Hotel!
 This is where you can try the original Singapore Sling cocktail.

-Fast forward 200 years from its first opening, it has become a national monument and one of the most recognizable buildings in Singapore!
+Fast forward 200 years from its first opening, it has become a national monument and one of the most recognizable buildings in the city.
 Lau Pa Sat is the perfect blend of history and delicious local food that every traveler will love.
 Be sure to check out Singapore Satay Street which we will going more into next!

 Lau Pa Sat is located in downtown Singapore in the middle of the financial district.
 It is a good place to grab lunch or dinner if you are visiting Merlion Park, or walking the Singapore harbor to the Marina Bay Sands and Gardens by the Bay/Supertree Grove!